tonyantony300/crispy-guacamole/README.md

 </p>

 Meet [Osvauld](https://osvauld.com).
-An open-source software development tool to manage issues, sprints, and product roadmaps with peace of mind 🧘‍♀️.
+An open-source credential management tool intended to solve password-mess teams face.
+Osvauld helps to enforce password/token hygiene and visibilty across your team thus resulting in better overall security.

 > Osvauld is still in its early days, not everything will be perfect yet, and hiccups may happen.
 Please let us know of any suggestions, ideas, or bugs that you encounter on our [Discord](https://discord.gg/XU22FscZ) or GitHub issues, and we will use your feedback to improve on our upcoming releases.